walkermatt/ol-layerswitcher/README.md

 The examples demonstrate usage and can be viewed online thanks to [raw.githack.com](http://raw.githack.com/):

 -   [Basic usage](http://raw.githack.com/walkermatt/ol-layerswitcher/master/examples/layerswitcher.html)
     -   Create a layer switcher control.
 Each layer to be displayed in the layer switcher has a `title` property as does each Group; each base map layer has a `type: 'base'` property.
+See the comments in [examples/layerswitcher.js](./examples/layerswitcher.js) for other layer/ group options including `combine` and `fold`.
 -   [Add layer](http://raw.githack.com/walkermatt/ol-layerswitcher/master/examples/addlayer.html)
     -   Add a layer to an existing layer group after the layer switcher has been added to the map.
 -   [Scrolling](http://raw.githack.com/walkermatt/ol-layerswitcher/master/examples/scroll.html)